 0403.
 “CMA (Crystal Meth Anonymous) = Country Music Awards.” –Michael.

 0420.
 It’s just a car.
 I had to say goodbye to the hoopty today.
 It got towed while I was on black out status.
-Losing your car is a humbling experience but by now I think I’m pretty good at losing things so I’m taking it pretty well.
+I’m pretty good at losing things nowadays so, I’m taking it pretty well.
 I used to joke about how I wanted to give that car a proper burial some day.
-Weird thing to say I know, because we’re not supposed to love the things that can’t love us back, but the things that we care about, even if they aren’t people, we fall in love with because they give us something back.
+Weird thing to say, because we’re not supposed to love the things that can’t love us back, but the things that we care about, even if they aren’t people, we fall in love with because they give us something back.
+Am definitely going to miss that car.
+It was a good car,

 0421.
 Shit head.
-Either I think I’m hot shit or a piece of shit – there is no in between.
+Either I think I’m hot shit or a piece of shit – no in between.

 0422.
 Basket case.
 When your Head takes you on a tRiP, and your Ass is still in the chair.